zairigimad/stripe/knpu/ep1-charging/stripe-dashboard.md

 So you want to handle payment on the web?
 You *brave*, foolish soul :).

 Nah, it's fine - these days, handling credit card payments is a *blast*.
-Especially with Stripe - an awesome service we've used on KnpU for years.
+Especially with Stripe - an awesome service we've used on SymfonyCasts for years.

 But let's be real: you're dealing with people's money, so don't muck it up!
 If you screw up or do something insecure, there could be real consequences.
 You